mciocchi/atomic_d6/README.md

 When a spell targets a resisting character, treat their defenses as an extra layer of difficulty rather than a separate roll.

 ```
-Active Spell Resistance = Target’s Defensive Feat + Armor Bonus if applicable
+Spell Resistance = Base Spell Difficulty + Target’s Defensive Feat (Can be Passive or Active)
 ```

-As is the case with other Feats, Spell Resistance can be made Passive (see the section on Passive Feats above.)

-- The defender gets to choose which Defensive Feat to use, as long as it's appropriate
+- The defender gets to choose which defensive Feat to use, as long as it's appropriate
-  - Physical targeting: Dodge, Block, Endure, or similar
+  - Physical targeting: Passive Dodge, Passive Block, Passive Endure, or similar
   - Mental or sensory effects: Passive Resolve, or similar.
-  - Counterspell, if the defender can conjure a magical effect to defend themselves
-  - If the spell is a physical attack, the defender may add their armor bonus to their Defensive Feat
+  - If the spell is a physical attack, armor may provide additional protection (see Armor and Spell Resistance below)
   - If the target lacks a relevant Aspect for that defense, use the standard Defensive Floor in place of their full Concept Bonus.
-See [#Floor for Defensive Feats](Floor for Defensive Feats)

 The caster rolls spellcasting as a normal Feat, applying their Spellcasting Aspect and other Bonuses.
-They must beat the target's Spell Resistance for the spell to fully take hold.
+They must meet or beat the total Spell Resistance for the spell to fully take hold.

-In the case of a "tie," where the attacker and defender roll the same number of successes, the defender is unharmed.
-In addition, the GM may rule that ties are a special case.
-For instance: the attacker and defender may become locked together in melee.

 #### Example: Illusory Chains